-Silver Bluff is a wildlife sanctuary that runs about 2.5 miles along the Savannah River near Jackson in Aiken County.
-The sanctuary is owned by the National Audubon Society and has a wide variety of forests, lakes, streams, flora, and wildlife.
-There are over 200 species of birds, including the endangered wood stork and bald eagles.
+Silver Bluff Audubon Center and Sanctuary is a wildlife refuge that runs about 2.5 miles along the Savannah River near Jackson in Aiken County.
+The sanctuary is owned by the National Audubon Society and is home to a wide variety of forests, lakes, streams, plants, and animals.
+Over 200 species of birds can be found within the sanctuary, including the endangered wood stork and bald eagle.

-Many thanks to frequent SCIWAY contributor Larry Gleason of Aiken for contributing this picture.
-He writes: “Many people have heard of Silver Bluff on the SC side of the Savannah River and certainly know all the namesakes like Silver Bluff Road and Silver Buff High School, but not many have actually seen the Silver Bluffs.
+Contributor Larry Gleason writes: “Many people have heard of Silver Bluff on the South Carolina side of the Savannah River and certainly know all the namesakes like Silver Bluff Road and Silver Buff High School, but not many have actually seen the Silver Bluffs.
 The foundation of the old trading post is nearby in the woods to the right.
 The location got its name Silver Bluff because early travelers on the Savannah River routinely saw the bluffs when sunlight reflected off the mica in the sand at an angle which gave the bluffs a silver appearance.”

 You may not use them in any form without written consent.